troop838morrow/troop838morrow.github.io/oureagles.md

 Q: What was your favorite troop position and why?

-A: My favorite troop position was SPL because I could help out all of the scouts.
+A: My favorite troop position was SPL because I could help out all of the Scouts.

-Q: What are 2-3 of your favorite memories from Boy Scouts?
+Q: What are some of your favorite memories from Boy Scouts?

 A: My favorite memories would have to be all of the different campouts and learning so much over the years.

-Q: What advice would you give to new scouts?
+Q: What advice would you give to new Scouts?

 A:The advice that I would give would be if you feel like you can’t do it ask for help and you shall receive it.
-Also if you need help don’t be afraid to ask for it.
+Also, if you need help don’t be afraid to ask for it.

 NICK STACEY